5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 As I mentioned in my previous post, there are no known reasons for the absolute incompatibility of Agile with any organizational parameters.
 But the purpose of this feasibility study is just to validate the extent and particular form of Agile that is comparatively better suited for a project or an organization than others.

-It should also include the comparative assessment of Agile with plan based methodologies for the success of an individual project.
+It should also include a comparative assessment of Agile with plan-based methodologies for the success of an individual project.

-For reference, just have a look at one of the pieces of stats on why Agile projects fail:
+For reference, just have a look at one of the stats on why Agile projects fail:

-(Note: Click on the image for enlarged view)
+(Note: Click on the image for an enlarged view)

 why Agile projects fail